solana-foundation/developer-content/content/cookbook/wallets/generate-mnemonic.md

 ---
 title: How to Generate a Keypair with Mnemonics
 sidebarSortOrder: 4
+description:
+  "Mnemonics make is easy for users to store their keypair's secret.
+Learn how to use mnemonics on Solana."
 ---

 One way to generate a Keypair is through the use of a Mnemonic.
 Mnemonics are